hosler/nginx-proxy-manager-api/README.md

 # nginx-proxy-manager-api
-API client for nginx proxy manager
+A python API client for nginx proxy manager